osu-crypto/libOTe/README.md

 python build.py --setup --boost --relic python build.py -- -D ENABLE_RELIC=ON -D ENABLE_ALL_OT=ON
 ```
 It is possible to build only the protocol(s) that are desired via cmake command.
-In addition, if boost and/or relic are already installed, then `boost` or `relic` can be ommitted from `python build.py setup boost relic`.
+In addition, if boost and/or relic are already installed, then `--boost` or `--relic` can be ommitted from `python build.py --setup --boost --relic`.

 See the output of `python build.py` or `cmake .` for available compile options.
 For example,
 ```